MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_LAB_MANUAL.md

    - **using System.IO**

-2. Add a method for the Index action by using the following information:
+2. Add a method for the **Index** action by using the following information:

 - Scope: **public**
 - Return Type: **IActionResult**
 - Name: **Index**

-3. Within the Index action code block, initiate IndexViewModel Butterflies property with ButterfliesList method from the IDataService interface.
+3. Within the **Index** action code block, initiate IndexViewModel Butterflies property with ButterfliesList method from the IDataService interface.

 4. Pass the **IndexViewModel** object to the view **Index** and return the view.

-5. In the **GetImage** action, If the **Butterfly** object is not null, return a **File** result constructed from the **Butterfly.PhotoFile** and **Butterfly.ImageMimeType** properties, else return the **NotFound** value.
+####  Task 4: Run the application.

+1. Save all the changes.

+2. Run the website, and view the page you added.

+3. Stop debugging by closing Microsoft Edge.

-####  Task 4: Write a GET action that accepts the new model information.
+####  Task 5: Write a GET action that accepts the new model information.

 1. In the **ButterflyController** class, Add a method for the **Create** action by using the following information: